cboesgaard/how_is_Denmark_doing/README.md

 ## Data

-Danish data is from Statens Serum Institut (SSI): https://www.ssi.dk/aktuelt/sygdomsudbrud/coronavirus/covid-19-i-danmark-epidemiologisk-overvaagningsrapport
+Update: high quality Danish date is no longer available from Statens Serum Institut.
+Danish data is now from Johns Hopkins (US data is now also from Johns Hopkins).
+This also means the figure with data on hospitalization and ICU has been removed.

 New York data is from The New York Times: https://github.com/nytimes/covid-19-data [(U. S. tracking page)](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html)

-Other US data is from Worldometer: https://www.worldometers.info/coronavirus/country/us/

 Other covid-19 data is from Johns Hopkins University: https://github.com/CSSEGISandData/COVID-19